dreamerslab/vodka/example/test/README.md

 # Vodka example

-This example are using [Express](http://expressjs.com), please visit offcial website for more detailed documentation.
+This example is using [Express](http://expressjs.com), please visit offcial website for more detailed documentation.

 # Run the example